To create a new dataset, go to Admin > Manage Datasets and click the Add New Dataset button.

 - Monetary: use this type for fields containing dollar amounts.

 - DateTime: use this for the field containing the date an item was circulated.
-There must be at least one of these fields in your dataset.
+A DateTime field is required.

 - Select Field: use this for fields that have a specified number of options to choose from, such as "Location" or "Patron Type".
 These fields can be used in group and cross-tab reports to look at the distribution and relationship between types of records.